 Role of the sniper in modern warfare

-More modern warfare continues the use of snipers but as part of a team of specialists.
-Mostly two trained snipers would set up, one with his rifle and the other a spotter.
+More modern warfare continues the use of snipers as part of a team of specialists.
+Mainly two trained snipers would set up, one with his rifle and the other a spotter.
 They would be watching over another team of perhaps marines that were doing house to house.

 Chris Kyle, US Navy Seal, was one such sniper during the Iraq war.
 His role as the sniper in modern warfare was portrayed in the Hollywood-blockbuster American Sniper.
 Had he been captured, then Chris Kyle would have broadcasted his fate for the world to see.
 Not because he was a sniper, but because he stopped Marines from being killed by taking out threats from huge distances and removed the carnage that was the Iraqi’s desire.
 He had a price on his head.

 A sniper has the ability to get up close and personal.
 Unlike most other soldiers, the sniper sees the eyes of his target.
 Does he wonder what sort of husband the target is, whether he has children or but for circumstances out of his control, is this usually a good man?
 If he allowed himself the luxury to wonder all the things you or I might consider, he knows he cannot make the shot.
 Not because of sentiment, but because he needs all his composure to aim small, shoot small.